 What's hot in Sydney right now?
-That would be Firedoor, Sydney's new home of wood-smoked goodness.
-Behind the project is Lennox Hastie, a British-born chef with a string of Michelin stars on his belt; so as you can imagine, Firedoor is already doing a roaring trade.
-Book your table well in advance or try your luck for one of twenty highly coveted walk-in spots (knock on wood).
+That would be Firedoor, Sydney's home of wood-smoked goodness.
+Behind the project is Lennox Hastie, a British-born chef with a string of Michelin stars on his belt; so as you can imagine, Firedoor was an instant hit once it opened back in 2015.
+These days, you'll need to book your table well in advance or try your luck for one of twenty highly coveted walk-in spots (knock on wood).

-From the large seafood selection, we try the Moreton Bay bug ($20) with green apple and a creamy smear of mullet roe underneath, garnished with snow pea tendrils.
+From the large seafood selection, we try the Moreton Bay bug with green apple and a creamy smear of mullet roe underneath, garnished with snow pea tendrils.
 The bug is lightly cooked, basically just sealed by the smoke, the roe is mild and the apple is freshly sliced.
-Not sure where my money went in that dish.

-Any disappointment is soon forgotten when the robust and earthy lamb rump arrives, which is cooked to a wobbly medium rare and served with creamy, buttery borlotti beans lightly coated in jus and cavalo nero which has crispy singed edges.
-We're also impressed by the grilled leaves with pecans and guanciale ($18), a fatty Italian cured meat which has been shaved into thin, transparent slivers.
+Then comes the robust and earthy lamb rump, cooked to a wobbly medium rare and served with creamy, buttery borlotti beans lightly coated in jus and cavalo nero which has crispy singed edges.
+We're also impressed by the grilled leaves with pecans and guanciale, a fatty Italian cured meat which has been shaved into thin, transparent slivers.
 Radicchio and sweet cos are served lukewarm in a sharp vinaigrette, and the dish cleverly sits somewhere between a fresh salad and braised vegetables.

-From the dessert menu we opt for the most daring combination — spaghetti squash, pumpkin ice cream and pepitas ($16), a little lacklustre but the spaghetti squash is unlike any pasta I've ever eaten.
-As for drinks, the wines have been put together by Master of Wine, Ned Goodwin and the smart, well-priced cocktails are made by Ex-Sokyo Bar Manager Phil McElroy.
-The Swiss pear bellini ($14) is lemony and mellow, while a clever negroni ($16) adds pistachio Cinzano to the mix.
+From the dessert menu we opt for the most daring combination — spaghetti squash, pumpkin ice cream and pepitas, a little lacklustre but the spaghetti squash is unlike any pasta I've ever eaten.
+As for drinks, the wines have been well curated and the cocktails are well priced.
+The Swiss pear bellini is lemony and mellow, while a clever negroni adds pistachio Cinzano to the mix.

 Images: Nikki To.